adamrmelnyk/blag/content/post/creating-launch-plugins-for-pop-os.md

     }
 ```

-There's one thing to change, we need to change the `meta.json` file to something that makes a little more sense:
+There's one thing left to change, we need to change the `meta.json` file to something that makes a little more sense:

 ```json
 {